Krunal-Thakkar/terraform-docs/content/docs/storage/platforms/powerflex/Product_Guide.md

 ## Volume Resource

-Manage volumes on Dell EMC PowerFlex
+Manage volumes on Dell Technologies PowerFlex

 ### Synopsis
 Managing volumes on PowerFlex storage system includes creating new volume, mapping/unmapping volume to/from SDC, modifying attributes of volume and deleting volume.